 The part of the findings of the National Inquiry that has received perhaps the most attention is this last point - that Canada engaged in (and continues to engage in) genocide against Indigenous people, especially Indigenous women, girls and 2SLGBTQQIA people.
-The report states:
+Reclaiming Power and Place, states in Volume 1a, p.
+50 that:

 The violence the National Inquiry heard about amounts to a race-based genocide of Indigenous Peoples, including First Nations, Inuit and Métis, which especially targets women, girls and 2SLGBTQQIA people.
-This genocide has been empowered by colonial structures, evidenced notably by the Indian Act, the Sixties Scoop, residential schools and breaches of human and Indigenous rights, leading directly to the current increased rates of violence, death and suicide in Indigenous populations.16
+This genocide has been empowered by colonial structures, evidenced notably by the Indian Act, the Sixties Scoop, residential schools and breaches of human and Indigenous rights, leading directly to the current increased rates of violence, death and suicide in Indigenous populations.

-The Inquiry laid out its reasoning for coming to this conclusion in a supplemental report to the final report called "A Legal Analysis of Genocide."
+The Inquiry laid out its reasoning for coming to this conclusion in a supplemental report to the final report called "A Legal Analysis of Genocide".
 There, they note that:

-Genocide is defined in the Genocide Convention as: [...] any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such: (a) Killing members of the group; (b) Causing serious bodily or mental harm to members of the group; (c) Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; (d) Imposing measures intended to prevent births within the group; (e) Forcibly transferring children of the group to another group.17
+Genocide is defined in the Genocide Convention as: [...] any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such: a) killing members of the group; b) causing serious bodily or mental harm to members of the group; c) deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; d) imposing measures intended to prevent births within the group; e) forcibly transferring children of the group to another group.5

-We know from the words of federal bureaucrats such as Duncan Campbell Scott18 that the stated goal of governmental policy for many years was assimilation and erasure of identity until there was no longer any "Indian" group.
-Knowing that assimilation and erasure was the stated goal and setting that goal in the context of actions the government, in some cases with the help of the church, took leaves no room for any conclusion other than genocide by the definition of the 1948 convention.
+We know from the words of federal bureaucrats such as Duncan Campbell Scott (preserved in Library and Archives Canada, RG10, volume 6810, file 470-2-3, volume 7, Evidence of D.C.
+Scott to the Special Committee of the House of Commons Investigating the Indian Act amendments of 1920), that the stated goal of governmental policy for many years was assimilation and erasure of identity until there was no longer any "Indian" group.
+Knowing that assimilation and erasure was the stated goal and setting that goal in the context of actions the government took, in some cases with the help of the church, leaves no room for any conclusion other than genocide by the definition of the 1948 Convention.
 These actions include:

-- forced relocation off ancestral land to unfamiliar or difficult to inhabit land; 19 - placing Indigenous people on reserves in crowded conditions with inadequate housing and (in some cases) a lack of clean drinking water, 20 - forced sterilization of Indigenous women,21 - forcibly transferring Indigenous children away from their parents and communities to be raised by non-Indigenous people, whether in residential schools, through the Sixties Scoop or through continued statistically higher rates of apprehension into the foster care system.22
+- forced relocation off ancestral land to unfamiliar or difficult to inhabit land.6 - placing Indigenous people on reserves in crowded conditions with inadequate housing and (in some cases) a lack of clean drinking water (As of February 15, 2020, there were 61 long-term drinking water advisories in effect on reserves.
+An advisory is designated "long term" when it has been in effect for at least one year.) - forced sterilization of Indigenous women. - forcibly transferring Indigenous children away from their parents and communities to be raised by non-Indigenous people, whether in residential schools, through the Sixties Scoop or through continued statistically higher rates of apprehension into the foster care system.7